cloud-elements/devportal/docs/guides/elements/config.md

 ## Reserved Configurations

 Each parameter that you set up when [defining the authentication information](auth.html) is available as an element configuration.
 The element configuration also includes the properties of the element: pagination information and base URL.
-The Configuration Keys associated with the authorization and pagination parameters are reserved.
-You will receive an error if you try to create a configuration with a reserved Configuration Key.
-The following table shows reserved Configuration Keys.
+The configuration Keys associated with the authorization and pagination parameters are reserved.
+You will receive an error if you try to create a configuration with a reserved configuration Key.
+The following table shows reserved configuration Keys.

 | OAuth Keys   | Basic Keys    | Properties Keys | Events and Bulk | AWS Keys |
 | :------------- | :------------- | :------------- | :------------- | :------------- |